Plan Your Camino With Us from Pamplona to Santiago.

 Pamplona to Santiago de Compostela

-Pamplona is a lovely city to start your Camino Frances.
-The city is filled with loads of history, culture and food and is famous worldwide for the running of the bulls during the San Fermín festival, which is held annually from July 6 to July 14.
+Pamplona to Santiago de Compostella is a route that is traveled by many pilgrims and Pamplona is a lovely city to start your Camino Frances.
+The city is filled with loads of history, culture, food and is famous worldwide for the running of the bulls during the San Fermín festival, which is held annually from July 6 to July 14.
 This festival was brought to literary renown with the 1926 publication of Ernest Hemingway’s novel The Sun Also Rises.
 Hemingway spent hours writing his novel at the art deco Cafe Iruna just off the main plaza del Castillo.

 Camino Bound © - All Rights Reserved - Site Map - Disclaimer